-STEP 1: Open the Think Like a Scientists: Did You Get My Message? eBook.
+STEP 1.
+Open the Think Like a Scientist: Did You Get My Message? eBook.
 You may want to pause here and read the eBook to identify pages with (a) big ideas you want to emphasize through questioning and/or discussion and (b) embedded tasks that will require students to develop new knowledge and skills to complete.

-STEP 3: Consider creating a non-verbal message to share with your students prior to reading the eBook together.
+STEP 3.
+Consider creating a nonverbal message to share with your students before reading the eBook together.
 It can be a simple message of welcome, directions you want students to follow, or a question or two you want your students to answer (maybe in the same way you communicate the questions to them).

 Ask students, "How did you figure out the message?"
 You might tell them that they've identified some of the ways people communicate information without speaking.